JoakimLindbom/ha_energy/documentation/events.md

 | 6th  | start_expensive_electricity_1h_slot_evening_05 | end_expensive_electricity_1h_slot_evening_05 |
 | 7th  | start_expensive_electricity_1h_slot_evening_06 | end_expensive_electricity_1h_slot_evening_06 |

-## Single 1 hour time slots for evening-/night (20-08)
+## Single 1 hour time slots for evening/night (20-08)
 This  set of events are calculated for two days (20-08).
-These are not avaiable until the Nordpool sensor is updated with the values for the next day, which normally is aronud 13:00.
+They are not available until the Nordpool sensor is updated with the values for the next day, which normally happens around 13:00.

 | Slot | Start                                               | End                                               |
 |------|-----------------------------------------------------|---------------------------------------------------|